Olof Palme: Early political career

+When party leader Tage Erlander stepped down in 1969, Palme was elected as the new leader by the Social Democratic party congress and asked by king Gustaf VI Adolf to form a government and succeed Erlander as Prime Minister.
+Prior to the selection of Palme, President of Finland Urho Kekkonen asked Erlander who his successor would be, and Erlander gave evasive answers.
+Kekkonen then asked if it would be Palme, to which Erlander responded, "Never, he is far too intelligent for a Prime Minister".
+Palme was later asked when Erlander first hinted to him that he wanted him to succeed him.
+Palme stated, "It never happened."

 Palme was very popular among the left, but harshly detested by liberals and conservatives.
 This was due in part to his international activities, especially those directed against the US foreign policy, and in part to his aggressive and outspoken debating style.

-Policies and views
+Premierships (1969–76, 1982–86)

+Domestic policy

 As leader of a new generation of Swedish Social Democrats, Palme was often described as a "revolutionary reformist" and self-identified as a progressive.
 Domestically, his leftist views, especially the drive to expand labour union influence over business ownership, engendered a great deal of hostility from the organized business community.

 During the tenure of Palme, several major reforms in the Swedish constitution were carried out, such as orchestrating a switch from bicameralism to unicameralism in 1971 and in 1975 replacing the 1809 Instrument of Government (at the time the oldest political constitution in the world after that of the United States) with a new one officially establishing parliamentary democracy rather than de jure monarchic autocracy, abolishing the Cabinet meetings chaired by the King and stripping the monarchy of all formal political powers.

-His reforms on labour market included establishing a law which increased job security.
+His reforms on the labour market included establishing a law which increased job security.
 In the Swedish 1973 general election, the Socialist-Communist and the Liberal-Conservative blocs got 175 places each in the Riksdag.
-The Palme cabinet continued to govern the country but several times they had to draw lots to decide on some issues, although most important issues were decided through concessional agreement.
+The Palme cabinet continued to govern the country, but several times they had to draw lots to decide on some issues, although most important issues were decided through a consensus agreement.
 Tax rates also rose from being fairly low even by Western European standards to the highest levels in the Western world.